dekorateio/dekorate/readme.md

 - using the docker daemon
 - dockerless

-At the moment performing build through the docker daemon is slightly safer, and thus is used as a default option.
+At the moment performing a build through the docker daemon is slightly safer, and thus is used as a default option.
 You can easily switch to dockerless mode, by setting the `@JibBuild(dockerBuild=false)` or if using properties configuration `dekorate.jib.docker-build=false`.

 In case of the dockerless mode, an `openjdk-8` image is going to be used as a base image.
 The image can be changed through the `from` property on the @JibBuild annotation or `dekorate.jib.from` when using property configuration.